-"Fundamentals of the Bible" Series
+"The Meat of the Word" Series

 "Be Holy, For I Am Holy"

 By David M Rogers

 The biblical word holy has been largely misunderstood by the community of faith.
 Though people of The Book are zealous to be holy, the way holiness has been taught in many Bible preaching institutions has left most of us still a little bewildered about what is actually means to be holy.
 This is in part due to the fact that the word holy is an abstract term.
 It is sometimes difficult to get our minds around the meaning of abstract terminology.
 So, we're left with this vague idea that holy means to be "like God."

 The Scriptures talk much about holy things and holiness.
 We're told that God is holy; that we are called to be holy; that the Sabbath is holy; that the priests are to be holy; and a great many more things are said to be holy.
 But what exactly does this mean?
 In layman's terms, please!
 In practical terms that I can put my hands around.

 The Hebrew concept of this word which is translated holy is not an abstract term.
 It is a concrete expression, easy to grasp and understand.
 It is our goal in this article to come to understand the meaning of the terms holy and holiness in the Scriptures and to then apply this practical understanding to every area where we are told to be holy.

 The standard English dictionaries only perpetuate the vagueness of the meaning of the word holy.
 Dictionary.com, for example, lists the following definitions and "meanings" of the word holy:

 Did you get all that?
 Does it makes sense now?
 Why, of course.
 To be holy means to be declared sacred by religious use or authority, or to be devoted to the work of God.
 Yea, but what does that mean?